samstiffman/HashFunction-Password-Manager/README.md

 Java SQLite library commands.
 You can find an SQLite java tutorial at http://www.sqlitetutorial.net/sqlite-java/ This tutorial will teach the basics of using SQL commands in Java.

+For the Java to work without editing the code you will need a database with a table named hashedPasswords this table has to contain 3 columns userName, seed, and hash userName and hash must both be some sort of text data type TEXT/TINYTEXT/VARCHAR etc. The seed column should have some sort of integer dataType

 In order to use my program you will need some sort of SQL database I personally use SQLite which is an offline SQL database since this project has no need for servers.

 The main method for my program is contained in the SAM512 .java file

-If you have any ideas or want to learn more about Cryptography or hashing please comment Thank You!
+If you have any ideas or want to learn more about Cryptography or hashing please comment, Thank You!